theypsilon/getters-by-type-rs/README.md

 // Let's sum all the i32 fields with a fold expression: assert_eq!(test.get_fields_i32().iter().fold(0, |acc, x| **x + acc), 42);
 ```

+The getter methods return an array containing references to all the fields of the same type.
+The `GettersMutByType` derive also adds a mut version for those methods.

 Example using `GettersMutByType` :